CosmoLike/cocoa/README.md

 - For those working on projects that utilize machine-learning-based emulators, the Appendix [Setting-up conda environment for Machine Learning emulators](#ml_emulators) provides additional commands for installing the necessary packages.

-- We provide a docker image named `whovian-cocoa` that facilitates cocoa installation on Windows and MacOS.
-For further instructions, refer to the Appendix [whovian-cocoa docker container](#appendix_jupyter_whovian).
+- We provide a docker image named "whovian-cocoa" that facilitates cocoa installation on Windows and MacOS.
+For further instructions, refer to the Appendix [Run cocoa on your laptop - The "whovian-cocoa" docker container](#appendix_jupyter_whovian).

 - We assume here the user has previously installed either [Minicoda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual), so conda environments can be created.
 If this is not the case, refer to the Appendix [Miniconda Installation](#overview_miniconda) for further instructions.